aplteam/Cider/docs/Cider-User-Guide.md

 Version 19.0 comes with both Tatin and Cider, but neither is active by default.

-In order to activate them, the folder `[DYALOG]/SessionExtensions` need to be copied into one of the following folders:
+In order to activate them, the folder `[DYALOG]/Experimental/CiderTatin` needs to be copied into one of the following folders:

 ##### Windows